2006–07 A1 Grand Prix season

-Jennifer Murray, from South Africa was the first ever woman to enter in an A1 Grand Prix weekend.
-She drove in the rookie session of her home race in Durban round.

-Races
+Calendar

-The second A1 Grand Prix season is scheduled to consist of 11 races, held in 10 different countries.
+The second A1 Grand Prix season consisted of 11 races held in 10 different countries.
 Each race is to be run over a three-day weekend, including a practice session on each of Friday and Saturday before a qualifying session on Saturday, and then two races on Sunday.

-There are some changes in weekend program for second season:
+Changes in the weekend program for second season included changing the time certain limits of the Sprint race to 20 minutes and Feature race to 70 minutes, and reducing the pointscore in the Sprint race to only the top six positions.